 No. You can directly connect to an ESX host and see whether the virtual machines are protected or you can connect to the vCenter host and view protection status for groups of virtual machines.

 2. Is there a way I can save the media server credentials from the “Symantec Backup Exec” plug-in tab?

 No. The plug-in does not save credentials due to security reasons.
 Similarly, the vSphere client console prohibits you from saving user credentials from a vCenter or ESX host.

 3. Why do some VMs show as being unprotected even though I can see them as being backed up in Backup Exec?

-From the plug-in, you must connect to the VMware machine (vCenter or ESX host) the same way you select VMs in Backup Exec.
-If you use the NetBIOS name of an ESX host when selecting its VMs, then you must connect to that ESX host from the vSphere client using the same NetBIOS name.
-If you use the IP address or FQDN to connect in vSphere, the plug-in will not be able to associate the protected resources.
+You must connect to the VMware machine (vCenter or ESX host) the same way you used when adding the VMware server objects into Backup Exec in order to create the backup jobs.
+If you used the Hostname on its own (sometimes incorrectly described as the NETBIOS name) when creating the backup jobs against the vCenter or ESX host, then you must connect to that vCenter or ESX host during login to the vSphere client using the same Hostname.
+If you used the IP address or FQDN within Backup Exec to create the backup jobs, then you must use the matching connection setting when logging into vSphere.
+Failure to do this results in the plug-in being unable to associate the protected resources.
 See the ‘Monitoring View’ section of the User’s Guide for more detail.

 Article URL http://www.symantec.com/docs/TECH144754